-In addition to decorating the house with red paper cutouts and banners—particularly rooster-themed decorations in 2017—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.
+In addition to decorating the house with red paper cutouts and banners—particularly pig-themed decorations in 2019—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.

 Pro-tip: Plan to do housekeeping before the new year commences.
 Many celebrants believe that sweeping around the house on Lunar New Year’s Day is akin to sweeping away all of your good luck for the year!